phantatbach/phantatbach.github.io/index.md

 ---

-# Contact me (I recommend NOT using Facebook due to the stupidity of its AI and the lack of freedom of speech.)
+# Contact me (I recommend NOT using Facebook or any other Meta's platform due to the stupidity of their AI and the lack of freedom of speech.
+Email, X, Bluesky, LinkedIn are preferred)

 - [Email](mailto:phantatbach@gmail.com)
 - [X](https://x.com/phantatbach)